Projectile motion: Lofted trajectory

 A special case of a ballistic trajectory for a rocket is a lofted trajectory, a trajectory with an apogee greater than the minimum-energy trajectory to the same range.
 In other words, the rocket travels higher and by doing so it uses more energy to get to the same landing point.
 This may be done for various reasons such as increasing distance to the horizon to give greater viewing/communication range or for changing the angle with which a missile will impact on landing.
 Lofted trajectories are sometimes used in both missile rocketry and in spaceflight.

 Projectile motion on a planetary scale

-When a projectile without air resistance travels a range that is significant compared to the earth's radius (above ≈100 km), the curvature of the earth and the non-uniform Earth's gravity have to be considered.
-This is for example the case with spacecraft or intercontinental projectiles.
-The trajectory then generalizes from a parabola to a Kepler-ellipse with one focus at the center of the earth.
+When a projectile travels a range that is significant compared to the Earth's radius (above ≈100 km), the curvature of the Earth and the non-uniform Earth's gravity have to be considered.
+This is, for example, the case with spacecrafts and intercontinental missiles.
+The trajectory then generalizes (without air resistance) from a parabola to a Kepler-ellipse with one focus at the center of the Earth (shown in fig. 3).
 The projectile motion then follows Kepler's laws of planetary motion.